oakdbca/gov-vue3-components/README.md

 07. Create a markdown file in the docs/components folder to document how your component works
 08. Add a link to your markdown file in the docs/.vitepress/config.js file
 09. Run 'npm run docs:dev' command to preview your documentation locally
-10. Once you are happy with everything, run 'npm run docs:build' - This will client and server bundles and render pages for the docs
+10. Once you are happy with everything, run 'npm run docs:build' - This will build the client and server bundles and render pages for the docs
 11. Run 'npm run build' - This will generate a dist folder and the library files (.js, .mjs /assets/.css) or overwrite them if they are already there
 12. Increment the version number in the package.json file
 13. Do a Pull Request for the new version